Lmnoppy/Scrippy/README.md

 This tool is made for web developers, pen testers and hobbyist security researchers that want to test sites for injection vulnerabilities.
 You must have a legal right to do so as not having this right can lead to a criminal conviction. by using this tool you acknowledge that you take sole responsibility for your actions and that there is no warranty with this product either explicit or implied.

-Once in a "stable" state and out of beta Scrippy will fall under the GPLv3 licence for open source programs.
+Scrippy is currently in beta and falls under the [GPLv3](http://www.gnu.org/licenses/gpl.html "GPLv3") and comes WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-Yes updated payloads coming...one day, promise, feel free to send me some :p
+Yes updated payloads coming...one day, promise, feel free to submit some.

 ### Download and install from the [FireFox Add on market](https://addons.mozilla.org/en-US/firefox/addon/scrippy/ "Scrippy on FireFox AMO") and the chrome webstore [Chrome Webstore](https://chrome.google.com/webstore/detail/scrippy/iihdoobgnenacmgkoghchfionpnleoea "Scrippy on Chrome Extension Store")
 ![Firefox](firefoxpng.png)